A Consistent and Scalable Algorithm for Best Subset Selection in Single Index Models: Methodology

-Intuitively, $ \xi_j $ denotes the magnitude of discarding the $j$-th variable from the active set $ \mathcal{A} $, while $ \zeta_j $ denotes the magnitude of adding the $j$-th variable to the active set.
-The two types of sacrifices serve as some measures of importance for variables in the active set and inactive set, respectively.
-Using these sacrifices, the ``splicing" algorithm iteratively exchanges the least ``important" variables in $ \mathcal{A} $ and the most ``important" variables in $ \mathcal{I} $ until convergence.
-Given a splicing size $ k \le s $, we define the splicing sets to be
+{ Furthermore, we define two measures to quantify the relative importance of variables: \begin{enumerate}[leftmargin=*] \item Backward importance: For each variable $j\in \mathcal{A}$, define which represents the increase in the loss function when the $j$-th variable is removed from the active set $\mathcal{A}$. \item Forward importance: For each variable $j\in \mathcal{A}^c$, define where $ \widehat{\boldsymbol{t}} = \argmin_{\boldsymbol{t}} l_n(\widehat{\boldsymbol{\beta}}^{\mathcal{A}} + \boldsymbol{t}^{\{j\}}) $.
+This represents the decrease in the loss function when the $j$-th variable is added to the active set. \end{enumerate}} {Intuitively, variables with small backward importance ($\xi_j$) in the active set contribute little to the model, while variables with large forward importance ($\zeta_j$) in the inactive set could substantially improve the model.
+Based on these measures, the ``splicing" algorithm iteratively swaps the least important variables from $ \mathcal{A} $ with the most important variables from $ \mathcal{A}^c $.
+Formally, given a splicing size $ k \le s $, we define